expressly/expressly-plugin-java-reference-implementation/README.md

     gradlew tomcatRun

+and then go to: [http://localhost:8080/expressly/api/ping](http://localhost:8080/expressly/api/ping)

 ## What Am I Looking At

-This project is a bare bones Tomcat project.

-The core steps that you will need to integrate your shop with the Expressly Network are:
+This project is a bare bones Tomcat project with the core steps that you will need to integrate your shop with the Expressly Network.
+These are:

  1. **Added the expressly plugin SDK dependency** - you should restrict any dynamic dependency to the major version as Expressly will endeavour to make sure there are no breaking changes within the same major version but reserve the right to modify the